Samsung Electronics

-Samsung Electronics is also a major manufacturer of electronic components such as lithium-ion batteries, semiconductors, image sensors, camera modules, and displays for clients such as Apple, Sony, HTC, and Nokia.
-It is the world's largest semiconductor memory manufacturer and, from 2017 to 2018, was the largest semiconductor company in the world, briefly dethroning Intel, the decades-long champion.
-Samsung Electronics has assembly plants and sales networks in 76 countries and employs more than 260,000 people.

 History

 1969–1987: early years

 Samsung Electric Industries was established as an industrial part of Samsung Group on 13 January 1969 in Suwon, South Korea.
 At the time, Samsung Group was known to the South Korean public as a trading company specialized in fertilizers and sweeteners.
 Despite the lack of technology and resources, falling shorter even than the domestic competitors, Samsung Group improved its footing in the manufacturing industry by cooperating with the Japanese companies, a decision that led to a significant amount of anti-Japanese public outcry and huge backlashes from the competitors fearing the outright subordination of the industry by the Japanese.
 The strategy was able to take off only after the government and Samsung declared that the company would exclusively focus on exports.
 Toshio Iue, the founder of Sanyo, played a role as an advisor to Lee Byung-chul, Samsung's founder, who was a novice in the electronics business.
 In December of the same year, Samsung Electric established a joint venture named Samsung-Sanyo Electric with Sanyo and Sumitomo Corporation.
 This is the direct predecessor of today's Samsung Electronics.

 The joint venture's early products were electronic and electrical appliances including televisions, calculators, refrigerators, air conditioners, and washing machines.
 In 1970, Samsung established the joint venture Samsung-NEC with Japan's NEC Corporation and Sumitomo Corporation to manufacture home appliances and audiovisual devices.
 Samsung-NEC later became Samsung SDI, the group's display and battery business unit.
 In 1973, Samsung and Sanyo created Samsung-Sanyo Parts, the predecessor of Samsung Electro-Mechanics.
 By 1981, Samsung Electric had manufactured over 10 million black-and-white televisions.